dinoboff/akash/README.md

 ### Karma config

 Karma is our unit test runner.
 You can run your test using `grunt test:unit`.
-However, if you were to run it now, it wouldn't run the 2 new tests above.
+However, if you were to run it now, it wouldn't run the two new tests above.
 You need to make it load your tests first.

 Karma config file used by grunt is located in `config/karma.conf.js`.
 Look